Umbraco Engage

 The personalization used by the Umbraco Engage to modify the appearance of a page is called Applied Personalization.

 A page request can have only one active Applied Personalization.
 Based on the current segments (and their sort order), Umbraco Engage picks the first applicable Applied Personalization.
-This could be a multi-doctype or multi-page personalization (Marketing section) or single-page personalization (content).
+This could be a multi-doctype or multi-page personalization (Engage section) or single-page personalization (content).

 To inspect the resolved Applied Personalization, we can use the property AppliedPersonalization on the state's PageView: